Painting by Helen F Wilson

 Kally Lloyd-Jones was born and raised in Scotland.
 She initially trained at the Theatre Arts Ballet School and Central School of Ballet in London and has an MA in English Literature and Film Studies from Glasgow University.

 She has worked extensively as a director, movement director, choreographer, dancer, teacher and choreologist in the UK as well as internationally and has also developed significant experience in senior management and leadership roles in both Canada and the UK.

-She has worked with companies including the Royal Swedish Ballet, The Royal Ballet School, The Benesh Institute, David Hughes Dance Company, Paragon Ensemble, The Arches, Ontario Ballet Theatre, Desrosiers Dance Theatre, The Royal Conservatoire of Scotland, Scottish Opera, The Citizens Theatre, West Yorkshire Playhouse, Bristol Old Vic, The Tron Theatre, The Traverse, The Lyceum, Welsh National Opera, Glyndebourne Opera, Royal Swedish Opera, Danish National Opera, Liceu Barcelona, National Theatre of Scotland.
+She has worked with companies including the Royal Swedish Ballet, The Royal Ballet School, David Hughes Dance Company, Paragon Ensemble, Ontario Ballet Theatre, Desrosiers Dance Theatre, The Royal Conservatoire of Scotland, Scottish Opera, The Citizens Theatre, West Yorkshire Playhouse, Bristol Old Vic, The Tron Theatre, The Traverse, The Lyceum, Welsh National Opera, Glyndebourne Opera, Royal Swedish Opera, Danish National Opera, Liceu Barcelona, National Theatre of Scotland and Edinburgh International Book Festival.

-As founder and Artistic Director of Company Chordelia, Kally has created over 13 full length dance theatre productions for the company.
-Recent shows include Les Amoureux, Miranda, Cabaret Chordelia, The Seven Deadly Sins, Dance Derby, Nijinsky's Last Jump, Lady Macbeth: unsex me here and The Chosen.
+As founder and Artistic Director of Company Chordelia, Kally has created over 13 full length dance theatre productions for the company including Les Amoureux, Miranda, Cabaret Chordelia, The Seven Deadly Sins, Dance Derby, Nijinsky's Last Jump, Lady Macbeth: unsex me here and The Chosen.

 Kally was awarded a Herald Angel for directing The Seven Deadly Sins, a co-production with Scottish Opera and Company Chordelia received the Sunday Herald Culture Award for Best Live Performance 2017.